COBOL: COBOL 60

-The sub-committee did most of the work creating the specification, leaving the short-range committee to review and modify their work before producing the finished specification.
+The subcommittee did most of the work creating the specification, leaving the short-range committee to review and modify their work before producing the finished specification.

 The specifications were approved by the executive committee on 8 January 1960, and sent to the government printing office, which printed them as COBOL 60.
 The language's stated objectives were to allow efficient, portable programs to be easily written, to allow users to move to new systems with minimal effort and cost, and to be suitable for inexperienced programmers.

 The CODASYL Executive Committee later created the COBOL Maintenance Committee to answer questions from users and vendors and to improve and expand the specifications.

 During 1960, the list of manufacturers planning to build COBOL compilers grew.
-By September, five more manufacturers had joined CODASYL (Bendix, Control Data Corporation, General Electric (GE), National Cash Register and Philco), and all represented manufacturers had announced COBOL compilers.
+By September, five more manufacturers had joined CODASYL (Bendix, Control Data Corporation, General Electric (GE), National Cash Register, and Philco), and all represented manufacturers had announced COBOL compilers.
 GE and IBM planned to integrate COBOL into their own languages, GECOM and COMTRAN, respectively.
 In contrast, International Computers and Tabulators planned to replace their language, CODEL, with COBOL.

 Meanwhile, RCA and Sperry Rand worked on creating COBOL compilers.
 The first COBOL program ran on 17 August on an RCA 501.
 On 6 and 7 December, the same COBOL program (albeit with minor changes) ran on an RCA computer and a Remington-Rand Univac computer, demonstrating that compatibility could be achieved.

-The relative influences of which languages were used continues to this day in the recommended advisory printed in all COBOL reference manuals:
+The relative influence of the languages that were used is still indicated in the recommended advisory printed in all COBOL reference manuals:

 COBOL-61 to COBOL-65

 Many logical flaws were found in COBOL 60, leading General Electric's Charles Katz to warn that it could not be interpreted unambiguously.
-A reluctant short-term committee enacted a total cleanup and, by March 1963, it was reported that COBOL's syntax was as definable as ALGOL's, although semantic ambiguities remained.
+A reluctant short-term committee performed a total cleanup, and, by March 1963, it was reported that COBOL's syntax was as definable as ALGOL's, although semantic ambiguities remained.